Dromaeosaurus: Discovery and naming

 The first known Dromaeosaurus remains were discovered by paleontologist Barnum Brown during a 1914 expedition to Red Deer River on behalf of the American Museum of Natural History.
 The area where these bones were collected is now part of Dinosaur Provincial Park in Alberta, Canada.
 The find, holotype AMNH 5356, consisted of a partial skull 24 cm in length, a mandible, two hyoids, a first metacarpal and some foot bones.
 The skull lacked most of the top of the snout.
 Several other skull fragments, and about thirty isolated teeth, are known from subsequent discoveries in Alberta and Montana.

 In 1922 William Diller Matthew and Brown named and described the type species of Dromaeosaurus: Dromaeosaurus albertensis.
 The generic name is derived from the Greek δρομεύς (dromeus) meaning 'runner' and σαύρος (sauros) meaning 'lizard'.
 The specific name, "albertensis", refers to Alberta.

 Another seven species of Dromaeosaurus were named: Dromaeosaurus laevifrons (Cope 1876) Matthew & Brown 1922; Dromaeosaurus cristatus (Cope 1876) Matthew & Brown 1922 (Troodon); Dromaeosaurus? gracilis (Marsh 1888) Matthew & Brown 1922; Dromaeosaurus explanatus (Cope 1876) Kuhn 1939; Dromaeosaurus minutus (Marsh 1892) Russell 1972 (an alvarezsaurid); Dromaeosaurus falculus (Cope 1876) Olshevsky 1979 and Dromaeosaurus mongoliensis (Barsbold 1983) Paul 1988 (Adasaurus).
-Most of them were based on fragmentary material, some belonging to other genera, and far less complete than that of Dromaeosaurus albertensis, and those that haven't been reclassified are considered nomina dubia today.
+Most of them were based on fragmentary material, some belonging to other genera, and far less complete than that of Dromaeosaurus albertensis, and those that have not been reclassified are considered nomina dubia today.
 Nevertheless, it has grown apparent that Dromaeosaurus albertensis is even rarer in its habitat than other small theropods, although it was the first dromaeosaurid of which reasonably good cranial material was described.

 The genus Chirostenotes was considered to be synonymous with Dromaeosaurus at one point in time.